privacyguides/privacyguides.org/docs/basics/hardware.md

 For microphone access, in most cases you will need to trust your OS's built-in permission controls.
 Alternatively, buy a device that doesn't have a built-in microphone and use an external microphone that you can unplug when you're done using it.
 Some devices, like a [MacBook or an iPad](https://support.apple.com/guide/security/hardware-microphone-disconnect-secbbd20b00b/web), feature a hardware disconnect for the microphone when you close the lid.

-Many computers have a BIOS option to disable the camera and microphone.
-When disabled there, the hardware won't even appear as a device on a booted system.

 ### Privacy Screens

 Privacy screens are a film you can put over your normal screen so that the screen is only visible from a certain angle.
 These are good if your threat model includes others peeking at your screen, but it is not foolproof as anyone could just move to a different viewing angle and see what's on your screen.